davidwhitenyc/selected-open-datasources/README.md

 # Selected Open Data Sources - MSM Design

-The following are open data files that I have collected and organized for use in my data analysis and visualization projects.
+This repository houses open data files that I have collected and organized for use in my data analysis and visualization projects.

 For more information please contact: david@msmdesign.nyc | [msmdesign.nyc](https://msmdesign.nyc/)